The Uffizi Gallery after the flood. Photographed by the Uffizi staff.

 Florence Fragments

 "While many of our fragment artifacts are distressed due to age, these Florence fragments stand apart.
-They symbolize a history that has been carried through the streets of Italy, to the storehouse, then my studio, and now to the galleries and the modern home," says Barlow.
+They symbolize a history that has been carried through the streets of Italy, to the storehouse, then my studio, and now to the museum and the modern home," says Barlow.

 Each one has been recreated and reveals a new interpretation.
 What was submerged and stripped of its color and meaning still retains its history and beauty.
 What was weathered and worn is now reimagined and reborn.
 What was lost is now found.